Efficient Model Predictive Control for Parabolic PDEs with Goal Oriented Error Estimation: Numerical results

 \subsubsection{Space adaptivity}

 We now investigate the case of space refinement.
 To this end, we compare the error indicators, the resulting space grids and the closed-loop cost for refinement with objective $I^\tau(x,u)$ and $J(x,u)$, respectively.
 In the upper row of \cref{fig:numerics:linear_space_auto} the space error indicators for an autonomous optimal control problem governed by the linear dynamics with distributed control of \eqref{eq:numerics:linear_distributed} with $s=0$, reference $x_\text{d}^\text{stat}$ and Tikhonov parameter $\alpha=10^{-3}$ are depicted.
 Similar to the time error indicators in \cref{fig:numerics:linear_unstable}, the space error indicators for the objective $I^\tau(x,u)$ decay exponentially after the implementation horizon, whereas they stay almost constant over the whole time horizon in case of the QOI $J(x,u)$.
 The latter is again due to the turnpike property, i.e., the dynamic trajectories are close to the solution of the steady state problem for the majority of the time.
 The higher indicators at the beginning of the time interval are due to the high control action to approach the turnpike.
 Further, the indicators for the cost functional decay at the end of the horizon due to the terminal condition of the adjoint, which requires the control to approach zero, leading to a more regular state by diffusion and thus less need to refine.
 In the lower row of \cref{fig:numerics:linear_space_auto}, the resulting degrees of freedom (DOFs) of the space grids over time for three different numbers of maximal total spatial DOFs are depicted.
 It is clearly visible that for $I^\tau(x,u)$ a refinement only takes place at the beginning of the time horizon and the majority of the space grids are unrefined.
 In contrast to that, the spatial refinement for $J(x,u)$ takes place on the whole horizon.
+This numerical observation reflects the theoretical result of exponential decay of the secondary variables as shown in \Cref{sec:secondary} and \Cref{sec:secondary_discrete}.
+These secondary variables are also used for the computation of the space error indicators, cf.\ \eqref{eq:spaceerr}.
 In \cref{fig:numerics:linear_spacegrids}, we depict the resulting space grids and the state over time for the intermediate case in \cref{fig:numerics:linear_space_auto}, i.e., the grids enjoy 5828 and 5478 total spatial DOFs, respectively.
+The slightly different numbers of total DOFs stem from the used space refinement methodology, where, in order to avoid hanging nodes, the refinement of one cell can lead to a refinement of neighboring cell..
 In case of refinement for the full cost functional, the space grids have to capture the steady state turnpike on the majority of the interval.
 This is not the case for refinement with $I^\tau(x,u)$, where we observe unrefined space grids shortly after the implementation horizon $\tau=0.5$.

 Finally we again inspect the performance gain from using $I^\tau(x,u)$ as a QOI in adaptive MPC.
 We examine the autonomous problem of \cref{fig:numerics:linear_space_auto} and further consider a non-autonomous problem with the exponentially increasing reference \cref{def:numerics:expincreasing}, $\alpha = 10^{-3}$ and $s=0$.
 In \cref{fig:fvals} we observe that for both examples the closed-loop cost is lower when using the specialized QOI $I^\tau(x,u)$ for refinement.
 In case of the exponentially increasing reference we further see that increasing the allowance for space refinement does not increase the performance when refining for $J(x,u)$, as all grid point are used towards $T$ and thus the MPC feedback is not refined at all.
 We will inspect this behavior in detail in \Cref{subsec:numerics:quasilin}.